 Like many communities, you are probably searching for sidewalk funding that can help you repair your pedestrian pathways, increase your community’s walkability or make it safer for people to cross freight railroads or access public transportation.

-Last year the U.S. Surgeon General raised a call to action for all Americans to become more physically active through walking and for state and local governments to better support pedestrian mobility.
+In 2015 the U.S. Surgeon General raised a call to action for all Americans to become more physically active through walking and for state and local governments to better support pedestrian mobility.
 Increasing the walkability of your community is a climate-friendly action, too.
 The less we use our cars, and the more we walk, the fewer greenhouse gases we release.
 At least that’s the thinking behind the 21st Century Clean Transportation Plan that supports the proposed U.S. Department of Transportation’s (USDOT) 2017 Budget, which could help you pay for your sidewalk projects.

 Each year USDOT makes grants and loans available through its various agencies and state agencies for transportation-related programs that would include public transit improvements, as well as expansions–including sidewalk funding.